mysql-net/MySqlConnector/docs/content/connection-options.md

   <tr>
     <td>Certificate File, CertificateFile</td>
     <td></td>
     <td>Specifies the path to a certificate file in PKCS #12 (.pfx) format containing a bundled Certificate and Private Key used for Mutual Authentication.
-To create a PKCS #12 bundle from a PEM encoded Certificate and Key, use <code>openssl pkcs12 -in cert.pem -inkey key.pem -export -out bundle.pfx</code></td>
+To create a PKCS #12 bundle from a PEM encoded Certificate and Key, use <code>openssl pkcs12 -in cert.pem -inkey key.pem -export -out bundle.pfx</code>.
+This option should not be specified if <code>SslCert</code> and <code>SslKey</code> are used.</td>
   </tr>
   <tr>
     <td>Certificate Password, CertificatePassword</td>